r7kamura/docomoru/README.md

 Client library for docomo API written in Ruby.

 ## Install
-docomoru is provided from [rubygems.org](https://rubygems.org/gems/docomoru) as a gem, so you can install it from `gem install docomoru`.
+docomoru can be installed from [rubygems.org](https://rubygems.org/gems/docomoru) as a gem.

 ```sh
 gem install docomoru
 ```

 ## Authentication
-To use docomo API, you need to do the following steps.
+To use docomo API via docomoru, you need to get docomo API Key.

 1. Sign-in to https://dev.smt.docomo.ne.jp/
 2. Register new application